IB-homogeneous graphs: IB-homogeneous graphs

 \section{IB-homogeneous graphs}

-In this section we will prove that any IB-homogeneous graph is either ultrahomogeneous or MB-homogeneous.
-It follows from the Lachlan-Woodrow theorem \cite{LachlanWoodrow:1980} and the classification of MB-homogeneous graphs in \cite{aranda2019independence} that all IB-homogeneous graphs are known up to bimorphism-equivalence.
+In this section we prove that any countable IB-homogeneous graph is either ultrahomogeneous or MB-homogeneous.
+It follows from the Lachlan-Woodrow theorem (Theorem \ref{thm:lw} below; see also \cite{LachlanWoodrow:1980}) and the classification of MB-homo\-geneous graphs in \cite{ARANDA2020103063} that all IB-homogeneous graphs are known up to bi\-morphism-equivalence.

+The main theorem in this section is Theorem \ref{thm:ibclass}, an analogue of the Lachlan-Woodrow theorem.
+We start our analysis by establishing that the class of IB-homogeneous graphs is closed under complements (Lemma \ref{prop:complements}) and observing that for IB-homogeneous graphs if either $G$ or its complement is disconnected then $G$ is ultrahomogeneous.
+This focuses our attention on connected IB-homogeneous graphs with connected component.
+We then prove a dichotomy in Observation \ref{obs:ultrahom}, namely that either the monomorphism $\isotp{m}$ is represented in the bimorphism monoid of an IB-homogeneous graph, or the IB-homogneoeus graph is ultrahomogeneous.
+For the final steps, we use the technical Lemma \ref{lem:toclique} to show in Proposition \ref {lem:infcodep} that a non-ultrahomogeneous IB-homogeneous graph is MB-homogeneous; the proof of Proposition \ref {lem:infcodep} uses Fact \ref{fact:coleman}, a sufficient condition for MB-homogeneity in graphs.